 - National Avalanche School (NAS) Classroom session (8 hours)

 - CAA Continuing Professional Development Seminar

-- Mountain Weather – Advanced Winter Weather Forecasting
+- Mountain Weather – Winter Weather Forecasting (8 hours)

-- Mountain Weather – Alaska Winter Weather Forecasting
+- Mountain Weather – Advanced Winter Weather Forecasting (8 hours)